rehan-I/repo-visualizer/README.md

 * Start the backend server from the backend directory using `python main.py` (runs on `http://0.0.0.0:8000`).
 * Start the frontend development server from the frontend directory using `npm start` (runs on `http://localhost:3000`).
-* Open your browser, enter a local folder path (e.g., `.`), and click "Scan" to generate your codebase visualization.